DevKilo1/aura-applications/README.md

 ## Introduction

-Aura-applications is a free, feature-rich FiveM whitelist system designed to streamline the application process for your server.
+Aura-applications is a free, FiveM whitelist system designed to streamline the application process for your server.
 It integrates seamlessly with Discord, providing a user-friendly interface for applicants and powerful management tools for administrators.

 ## Features